HRH Princess Basmah bint Saud bin Abdulaziz Al Saud

-In 1984, she received BSc (Hons) Degree in Sociology from the National American University, then in 1986, went on to achieve MSc Degree in Social Economics and Political Science.
+In 1984, at the National American University in California, Her Royal Highness received BSc (Hons) Degree in Sociology.
+In 1986, she went on to achieve MSc Degree in Social Economics and Political Science.

 Her Royal Highness is the youngest daughter of King Saud and her mother, Princess Jamila bint Asad Ibrahim Marei, is from Latakia.
 Princess Jamila came to the Kingdom at the start of the twentieth century and learnt the Quran and studied under the late King Abdulaziz.
-She then married King Saud as his seventh wife, becoming mother to Prince Khaled, Princess Jawahir, Prince Abdel Majid, Princess Fahda, Princess Sheikh and Prince Abdel Malik.
+She then married King Saud as his seventh wife, becoming mother to Prince Khaled, Princess Jawahir, Prince Abdel Majid, Princess Fahda, Princess Madawi, Princess Sheikha, Prince Abdel Malik and Princess Basmah.

 Princess Basmah spent the first twenty years of her life studying and travelling the world, contributing towards her success as a talented, strategic and analytical leader.
 By virtue of those years of diverse Arab identity, HRH succeeded in refining her character, bearing a unique strategy of character building and concern for the individual.

-HRH commenced her career in media and journalistic writing in 2006, when she started writing humanitarian and social affairs articles for the newspapers Al-Madina, Al-Hayat, Al-Ahram Al-Masri and the magazine Al-Sayadity.
+From 2005 to 2007, before she began writing her articles, HRH Princess Basmah studied Islamic Science.
+Her Royal Highness then commenced her career in media and journalistic writing in 2007, when she started writing humanitarian and social affairs articles for the newspapers Al-Madina, Al-Hayat, Al-Ahram Al-Masri and the magazine Al-Sayadity.
 She also featured in articles for international outlets such as the Independent, Berfabl, Argeninin, Yo Donna magazine, Vanity Fair and the Huffington Post.

 Her articles have focused on local and Arab social affairs.
 HRH is very much interested in the concerns of citizens, social problems and developed ideas to solve these issues within her articles.